-If an access to a different chip, is received during an ECC operation, the ECC block aborts and issues a Data stop after incomplete block error in the ecc_status register.
+If an access to a different chip, is received during an ECC operation, the ECC block aborts and sets the ecc_last_status field in the ECC Status Register on page 3-25 to indicate data stop after incomplete block.
 No more ECC codes are read or written to memory.